Creative Zen: Legal issues

-Creative Labs, the American subsidiary of Creative Technology Limited, was awarded a patent on a music management interface (now commonly seen on audio players, including the Apple iPod) by the US Patent and Trademark Office on 25 August 2005, having applied for it on 5 January 2001.
+Creative Labs, the American subsidiary of Creative Technology Limited, was awarded a patent on a music management interface (commonly seen on audio players, including the Apple iPod) by the US Patent and Trademark Office on 25 August 2005, having applied for it on 5 January 2001.
 Apple had filed for a similar patent on 22 October 2002 but that application was rejected.
 At the launch of the Vision:M, Creative announced that it would "aggressively pursue" respect of its patents, addressing "all manufacturers that use the same navigation system."
 So far, Creative has only addressed Apple's infringement of its patent.
 Creative announced on 15 May 2006, that it had launched a lawsuit against Apple for the infringement of the ZEN patent (Creative also asked the US Trade Commission to investigate whether Apple was breaching trade laws by importing iPods into the US), which was then counter-sued by Apple on the same day, filing two lawsuits for infringing their patents.
 Subsequently, Apple and Creative reached a settlement, with Apple paying $100 million to Creative, and Creative joining the "Made for iPod" accessory program.

 Sales and market share

 Sales of Creative's MP3 players (which included the MuVo line along with the Zen) significantly decreased after about 2005, leading to a financial loss in 2006.
 This was due to tough competition in North America and Asia.
-However Creative continued so sell in high numbers in Europe.
+However Creative continued to sell in high numbers in Europe.
 Continental Europe provided the most sales for Creative Labs.

 As of Q2 2005, Creative (which included the MuVo line along with the Zen) held a 3.6% share in the American MP3 player market, placing it second behind Apple.
 A year later its share was 4.3%, but dropped to third behind SanDisk.
 In Q1 2007 its market share was about 4% before dropping to 2% in Q1 2008.
 In 2009 it dropped to 1%.

 Its global market share in 2007 was 6%.